-1. Identity Swap
+1. Identity swap

 Here, the criminal opens a real online store using the merchant account in order to get around AML (Anti-Money Laundering) regulations.
 They utilise it as a front to do dubious business and raise money.
 As the name implies, the criminal accesses another person’s account and does the necessary transactions in their place.

-2. Bust-out Fraud
+2. Bust-out fraud

 Bust-out fraud describes situations in which merchant accounts are formed to deceive customers rather than to conduct a legal business.
 The majority of these accounts are short-term, and the fraudster makes a number of purchases before closing the account without paying back the money.

-3. Business Remodeling
+3. Business remodelling

 To avoid inquisitive eyes and acquirer inspection in these situations, the fraudster constructs a low-risk merchant category business.
 The fraudsters redesign their business and begin selling the goods of their choice after the account is set up.
 It is among the simplest forms of merchant fraud to commit.

-4. Factoring or Transaction Laundering
+4. Factoring or transaction laundering